Bartender Salary in the United States

 Bartender Salary by State or District

-Bartender salaries can vary depending on the state or district you reside in.
-The District of Columbia, Washington and New York offer the highest average salary for Bartenders, with $59,850, $57,710 and $56,140 per year, respectively.
+Bartender salaries can vary significantly depending on the state or district you reside in.
+Hawaii ($76,740), New York ($61,670) and Washington ($60,010) offer the highest average salaries for Bartenders per year.

 States with high demand for Bartenders, such as tourist destinations, tend to offer higher salaries and more tips.
 Those with a high cost of living also tend to offer higher wages to compensate for the higher cost of living.